cloudevents/spec/primer.md

 that is not intended for that purpose should instead be placed within the event (`data`) itself.

-Additionally, it is assumed that the metadata needed by the transport layer to deliver the message to the target system is handled entirely by the transport and therefore is not included within the CloudEvents attributes.
+Additionally, it is assumed that the metadata needed by the protocol layer to deliver the message to the target system is handled entirely by the protocol and therefore is not included within the CloudEvents attributes.
 See the [Non-Goals](#non-goals) section for more details.

-Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats (e.g. JSON) and transports (e.g. HTTP, AMQP, Kafka).
+Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats (e.g. JSON) and protocols (e.g. HTTP, AMQP, Kafka).

-Batching of multiple events into a single API call is natively supported by some transports.
-To aid interoperability, it is left up to the transports if and how batching is implemented.
-Details may be found in the transport binding or in the transport specification.
+Batching of multiple events into a single API call is natively supported by some protocols.
+To aid interoperability, it is left up to the protocols if and how batching is implemented.
+Details may be found in the protocol binding or in the protocol specification.
 A batch of CloudEvents carries no semantic meaning and is not ordered.
 An [Intermediary](spec.md#intermediary) can add or remove batching as well as assign events to different batches.